-(revised August 15, 2019)
+(revised March 15, 2025)

 Potential contributors are invited to contact the Publications Director prior to submission to discuss the suitability of a proposed volume for the series.
-All Archeological Papers of the American Anthropological Association are digital-only as of 2015.
+Archeological Papers of the American Anthropological Association is published digitally by Wiley on AnthroSource (AAA Publications) and thus is available free to all members of AAA and institutional subscribers.
+Hard copies of AP3A can be purchased through Wiley.